thomazyazima/thomazyazima.github.io/week-1/4-tracking-changes/README.md

 - Add and commit the changes for my_reflection.md
 - Check the git log to see your commit and message
 - Reset the last commit
+- Add and commit the changes for my_reflection.md again

+## Release 4: Pushing Changes

+Now it's time to make your changes live on GitHub.
+There are two ways to do this.
+The first is the faster way, and the second is by [making pull requests](making-pull-requests.md), which is highly favored when working with teams.
+You can choose which you would like to do.
+We are outlining the faster version below, but we highly recommend taking a look at the process for making pull requests as well to get a feel for it.

+You've been working on the master branch this entire time.
+So it's easy to push changes to the master branch on GitHub.
+Simply type:

+`git push origin master`

+`origin` refers to the repository on your local machine, and `master` is the remote branch you want to push to.

+Go to your fork on GitHub to see your changes live!

-## Release 4: Reflect
+## Release 5: Reflect
 Go ahead and answer each of the questions in the my_reflection.md file (using Sublime).
 Add your changes and commit them.
 Make sure you make a great commit message when done with this challenge.

-To make your changes live type `git push origin master`.
-This will push your changes from your local repository to the remote repository.
-More on that in the next challenge.
+Don't forget to push your changes!